rynstwrt/BetterGradients/README.md

 # BetterGradients
-PlaceholderAPI extension that creates placeholders for gradient text.
+A PlaceholderAPI expansion that creates placeholders for gradient text.
 Unlike other similar plugins, BetterGradients supports chat modifiers like &amp;l and &amp;n.

 # Placeholders
 - `%BetterGradients_<hex1>_<hex2>_<message>%`